 Alcon recently received a ruling from the court in its attempt to block the enforcement of Utah’s Contact Lens Consumer Protection Act.
 The Act prohibits various types of commercial practices by contact lens manufacturers, including minimum advertised pricing (MAP) and unilateral pricing policies (UPP) on contact lenses.

-Alcon believes the Utah law violates the Commerce Clause of the US Constitution and is hopeful the Appeals Court will overturn the lower court’s ruling.
+Alcon is extremely disappointed in the court’s decision to allow the Utah law to remain in effect, as the company believes it violates the Commerce Clause of the US Constitution.
 Alcon was the first company to file a lawsuit in the U.S. District Court for the District of Utah challenging the law and seeking a preliminary injunction against its enforcement.
-When the District Court denied Alcon’s motion for preliminary injunction, permitting the law to take effect, we appealed to the Tenth Circuit.
+When the District Court denied Alcon’s motion for preliminary injunction, permitting the law to take effect, Alcon appealed to the Tenth Circuit.